Confirmed coronavirus cases in Arizona top 5,400; reach 973 in Tucson area

 The 973 confirmed cases in Pima County include 17 people under the age of 20 years old, 339 people between the ages of 20 and 44 years old, 190 people between the ages of 45 and 54 years old, 137 people between the ages of 55 and 64 years old, and 285 people ages 65 years old and above.
 The ages of five people are unknown.

 There have been 56,601 coronavirus tests across the state, with 6,983 tests in Pima County.
-About 9 percent statewide are showing positive for COVID-19, the state says.
+About 9 percent of the tests statewide are showing positive for COVID-19, the state says.

 Tucson in photos, coronavirus pandemic